sourmash-bio/sourmash/doc/api-example.rst

 >>> E1.jaccard(E2)
 0.25

-and of course the estimators match themselves:
+and of course the minhashes match themselves:

 >>> E1.jaccard(E1)
 1.0